Andrew Mansioun: Works

 Andrew is recorded carving decorative wood-work, engraving metal, making moulds for cast-iron decorations, and gun-founding.
-He may have worked on the surviving 34 'Stirling Head' oak medallion portraits c.1540 at Stirling Castle with John Drummond of Milnab and other furnishings.
+He may have worked on the surviving 34 "Stirling Heads", oak medallion portraits made c.1540 at Stirling Castle with John Drummond of Milnab and other furnishings.
 His projects included; the fittings of the royal suite on the yacht Unicorn; an engraved brass for the tomb of David Beaton's parents at Markinch in 1541; and a carved lion and a Latin inscription for the tomb of James V in 1542.
 He made a cradle for Prince James, the short-lived son of James V and Mary of Guise, and a bed for Regent Arran.
 Andrew made moulds for use in the gun-foundry at Edinburgh Castle, for placing the royal arms and ciphers on cannon barrels, and also engraved ciphers and dates on the guns.
 He was appointed a gunner in the Scottish artillery on 3 August 1543 with a monthly salary of £3.

 On the basis of the commission for Cardinal Beaton at Markinch, the historian David McRoberts raised the possibility that Mansioun was responsible for the carved oak "Beaton panels" now in the National Museum of Scotland, which carry the Cardinal's heraldry.

 Stirling Heads

 The Stirling Heads, the portrait roundels made for the ceiling of the King's Presence chamber at Stirling Castle in 1540, were carved from oak grown in forests in Poland.
 They were originally painted, and traces of blue-grey paint made with indigo which depicted the steel armour of some figures were identified by conservators.
 Some similar carvings, in stone, can be seen on the facades of Falkland Palace.
 The stone medallions at Falkland may have been the work of Nicolas Roy.
 The subjects depicted may relate to the ancestry of the Stewart kings, classical mythology, and Bible stories.
-For the restoration of the palace at Stirling in 2010, a new set of medallions were carved by John Donaldson, and they were painted by a team led by John Nevin and Graciela Ainsworth.
+For the restoration of the palace at Stirling in 2010, a new set of medallions was carved by John Donaldson, and they were painted by a team led by John Nevin and Graciela Ainsworth.

 During the examination and conservation of the Stirling Heads a drawing made by one of the original carvers was discovered by a conservator-restorer on the reverse of one medallion (a woman in masque costume (STC029), depicting a baluster flanked by mermaids holdings masks, a typical renaissance design.
 This drawing may have been the work of Andrew Mansioun.

 Carved roundels with the coats of arms of Mary of Guise, Henry II of France, and Regent Arran decorated a house in Blythe's Close on the Castlehill, the upper stretch of the Royal Mile in Edinburgh.
 It is thought the house may have been a lodging used by Mary of Guise.
 These carvings were acquired by the National Museums of Scotland in 2021.
 Perhaps in 1558, similar roundels were carved for the audience chamber of Holyrood Palace.
 These armorials were originally painted with bright colours using orpiment and azurite.
 No documentation survives to name the carvers of the Edinburgh armorials.